 In the UK, the traditional way to control a central heating system is with a basic ON/OFF or TPI room thermostat.
 The room thermostat is set to a temperature and will switch the boiler ON and OFF; when the room temperature falls below the temperature set point, the thermostat switches the boiler ON and then when the room temperature goes above temperature set point, the thermostat turns the boiler OFF.
 The result of this is shown in the graph below.

-As you can see, the graph above shows that the set point of 19 degrees Celsius is not accurately controlled and the temperature in the room both 'overshoots' and 'undershoots' the required set temperature in the room.
-It does this because the thermostat is 'dumb' in the way it operates (i.e. no temperature feedback to the boiler).
+As you can see, the graph above shows the set point of 19°C is not accurately controlled and the temperature in the room both 'overshoots' and 'undershoots' the required set temperature in the room.
+This because the thermostat is 'dumb' in the way it operates (i.e. no temperature feedback to the boiler).
 This can feel uncomfortable and normally leads to occupants setting the thermostat higher than required.

 OpenTherm is not compatible with all boilers and it is advised that you check with the boiler manufacturer if you are unsure.
-Another thing to take note of is that OpenTherm is not compatible with non-condensing boilers.
-You can see a list of the best OpenTherm compatible boilers on The EVOHOME Shop forum here.
+Another thing to take note of is that not all boilers using OpenTherm are certified to do so, which can lead to issues.
+We recommed if you are replacing your boiler, you research OpenTherm boilers well before purchase.
+We personally recommend Intergas boilers as well proven and certified OpenTherm boilers.
+We also have a list of OpenTherm compatible boilers on The EVOHOME Shop Forum.

-OpenTherm cannot work with 230v switched boilers.
-This is because OpenTherm room thermostats don’t have switches within them; instead they use the sensor in the thermostat that sends a variable demand signal, which is received in the boiler.
-Therefore, OpenTherm controls can’t work with traditional (non OpenTherm) boilers.
+OpenTherm cannot work with 230v switched boilers and non-condensing boilers.
+This is because OpenTherm room thermostats don’t have switches within them; instead they use the sensor in the thermostat that sends a variable demand signal along a digital BUS cable, which is received in the boiler.
+Therefore, OpenTherm controls can’t work with traditional (non-OpenTherm) boilers.

 Please look at the OpenTherm section on The EVOHOME Forum, if you have any questions about OpenTherm or its integration.